 Yet businesses both large and small continue to ignore email.

-The truth is, many businesses simply haven’t realised the power of email marketing and why they’re making a huge mistake by not building a database.
+The truth is, many businesses simply haven’t realized the power of email marketing why they’re making a huge mistake by not building a database.

 If you’re still on the fence about email marketing, keep reading to find out how you’re losing countless sales opportunities every day you wait to build your list.

 Your subscriber database is yours – at least as long as you continue to provide value to your subscribers.

 Think about Facebook for a minute.
 We used to be told to spend time posting and growing our community in order to get more customers.
 Some of us even paid to advertise our pages to build that community.

 Now we’re told that we need to advertise to reach our followers with updates.
 With organic reach figures below 10% and as low as 2%, the message is clear: we do not own our Facebook database and therefore have no control over them.

 This conundrum doesn’t exist in the email world.

 2. Significant Return On Investment